 Maartje van der Woude has a further four years for her research on the border areas in the Netherlands, Belgium, Germany, Austria, Poland, France and Spain.
 The borders between these Schengen countries are open, but that does not mean that everyone can pass through them unchecked.
 What measures are taken in these areas, how are they implemented and what do the local inhabitant think about it?

-Van der Woude was awarded a VIDI subsidy of 800,000 euros from the Dutch National Police to carry out the research.
+Van der Woude was awarded a VIDI subsidy of 800,000 euros from the The Netherlands Organisation for Scientific Research (NWO) to carry out the research.
 Three PhD candidates are now off travelling to seek out the answers to some of the research questions, and Van der Woude herself is working on two major surveys in Leiden: one for organisations that are involved in controlling the borders and one among residents of the border areas where the research is focused.

 Van der Woude is a specialist in crimmigration, the combination of migration law and criminal law.
 ‘Crimmigration law’ is a major field in the US and it was introduced into the Netherlands in 2010 by Joanne van der Leun, dean of Leiden's Faculty of Law.
 Since then, the two professors have been committed to making the subject more known.
 There is now a magazine - Crimmigration and the Law - and Van der Woude regularly teaches classes to courts, rehabilitation agencies and the police.

 The term stands for a development to which she is opposed, because security and 'foreign people' should not be lumped together.
 Still, she sees just that happening at three different levels.